apache/beam/beam-site/documentation/programming-guide.md

 Beam provides pre-defined `WindownFn`s for the basic windowing functions described here.
 You can also define your own `WindowFn` if you have a more complex need.

-When setting a windowing function, you may also want to set a trigger for your `PCollection`.
+When you set a windowing function, you may also want to set a trigger for your `PCollection`.
 The trigger determines when each individual window is aggregated and emitted, and helps refine how the windowing function performs with respect to late data and computing early results.
 See the [triggers](#triggers) section for more information.

 #### Setting fixed-time windows